solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 accumulator = accumulator + (iteration0 + iteration1);
 ```

-The only fix here is to avoid variable sized accumulators, so we standardized
+The only fix here is to avoid variable sized accumulators, so I standardized
-on using vec4 accumulators in all of our vectorized loops, with AVX2 making two
+on using `vec4` accumulators in all of the vectorized loops, with AVX2 making
-serial vec4 additions into the accumulator for the low and high halves of the
+two serial `vec4` additions into the accumulator for the low and high halves of
-vector.

-In reality this doesn't actually cost us anything.
-The extra accumulator
-addition is the same cost as the halving add we would have used to fold the
-vec8 into a single vec4 partial sum.
+the vector.
+This is slightly slower, but this is a price we must pay if we
+want to achieve an invariant output.

-**Note:** It's worth noting that this approach is actually the wrong thing to
+**Note:** It's worth noting that this approach is the wrong thing to do if your
-do if your aim is to minimize floating point error.
-The AVX2 implementation
+aim is to minimize floating point error.
+The AVX2 implementation here would
-here would give statistically lower error, as we are combining two smaller
+give statistically lower error, as we are combining two smaller numbers before
-numbers before combining into a larger one, which gives some scope for small
+combining into a larger one, which gives some scope for small errors to cancel
-errors to cancel out.
-We can't have both unfortunately, so we chose invariance.
+out.

 Problem 3: variable sized loop tails
 ====================================

-The final problem we hit was caused by the vector loop tails.
-The typical
+The final problem I hit was caused by the vector loop tails.
+The typical design
-design for a vector loop is to round down to the nearest multiple of the vector
+for a vector loop is to round down to the nearest multiple of the vector width,
-width, and then use a scalar loop tail to clean up the remainder.
-The problem
+and then use a scalar loop tail to clean up the remainder.
+The problem here is
-here is that we are supporting instruction sets with different vector lengths.
+that we are supporting instruction sets with different vector lengths.
+If we
-If we have a loop of 13 items, SSE would vectorize 12 and loop tail the last 1,
+have a loop of 13 items, SSE would vectorize 12 and loop tail the last 1,
 whereas AVX2 can only vectorize 8 and loop tail the last 5.

 Up to this point our loop tail is still just scalar code, which means that